TiendaNube/api-docs/resources/transaction.md

 ### Transaction Types

+* `bank_debit`: Transaction in which the consumer uses bank debit as payment method.
+* `boleto`: Transaction in which the consumer uses a Boleto Bancário as payment method.
+Boleto is a Brazilian payment method based on cash.
+* `cash`: Transaction in which the consumer uses cash as payment method.
 * `credit_card`: Transaction in which the consumer uses a credit card as payment method (E.g. VISA, Mastercard, AMEX).
 * `debit_card`: Transaction in which the consumer uses a debit card as payment method (E.g. VISA Debit, Maestro).
-* `boleto`: Transaction in which the consumer uses a Boleto Bancário as payment method.
-Boleto is a Brazilian payment method based on cash.
+* `refund`: Transaction in which the merchant returns money to the consumer.
+A refund may involve any payment method.
 * `ticket`: Transaction in which the consumer uses a ticket as payment method.
 This ticket can be paid through a non-bank collection channel (E.g. Rapipago, Pago Fácil, OXXO).
-* `wire_transfer`: Transaction in which the consumer uses a wire transfer as payment method.
-* `cash`: Transaction in which the consumer uses cash as payment method.
 * `wallet`: Transaction in which the consumer uses a wallet as payment method.
 A wallet is an application that allows you to transfer money.
-* `refund`: Transaction in which the merchant returns money to the consumer.
-A refund may involve any payment method.
+* `wire_transfer`: Transaction in which the consumer uses a wire transfer as payment method.

 ### Transaction Status